efremover/efremoweb/content/science-communication/Graph2_Spongeloop/index.md

 subtitle: Marine nutrient recycling to higher trophic levels

 # Summary for listings and search engines
-summary: Graphical Illustration by Jana Efremova using Biorender and Illustrator
+summary: Sponges (Porifera) in particular, are able to significantly affect seawater biogeochemistry via the so-called ‘Sponge Loop’.
+Graphical Illustration by Jana Efremova using Biorender and Illustrator.

 # Link this post with a project
 projects: []